Søren Nils Eichberg: Biography

-Eichberg was born in Stuttgart, Germany.
+Eichberg was born in Stuttgart.
 He studied piano, composition and orchestra conducting in Copenhagen, Cologne and Berlin.
 He had his first break-through in 2001 when winning the Queen Elisabeth Competition for Composers in Brussels in 2001.
 Other awards and honours include the Tanglewood fellowship, the German Konrad-Adenauer Composition Grant and the Composition Stipend of the Danish Arts Foundation.

 In 2010 he was announced as the first composer-in-residence of the Danish National Symphony Orchestra in the orchestra's history, which led to a close collaboration with the orchestra over a period of five years and to premieres and recordings of several large-scale works.
 His symphonic work was in 2017 shortlisted for the German Music Authors' Prize.
 Hilary Hahn recorded his composition Levitation for her Deutsche Grammophon album In 27 Pieces: The Hilary Hahn Encores, which was awarded a Grammy Award in 2014.

-His works include three symphonies, concertos, three operas and solo- and chamber music and are published by Universal Edition and Edition Wilhelm Hansen (MusicSales).
+His works include three symphonies, several concertos, five operas and solo- and chamber music and are published by Universal Edition and Edition Wilhelm Hansen (Wise Music Group).
 He collaborates with Ensemble Modern, Mahler Chamber Orchestra and several radio orchestras across Europe.

 As a conductor he has worked with Nordwestdeutsche Philharmonie, Hofer Symphoniker, Preussisches Kammerorchester, Berliner Symphoniker, Solistenensemble Kaleidoskop, Österreichisches Ensemble für Neue Musik and members of the Munich and Berlin Philharmonic Orchestras.
-As a guest lecturer he has been invited by Guildhall School of Music and Drama, Yaşar University and hdpk Berlin.
+Eichberg has taught and given lectures at Guildhall School of Music and Drama, Royal Conservatory of Brussels, Royal Danish Academy of Music, SRH Berlin School of Popular Arts and Yaşar University.
+He is chairman of the Danish Council for Music Stipends and Grants under the Danish Arts Foundation.

-Glare
+Operas

 Eichberg's chamber opera Glare, with libretto by Hannah Dübgen, was commissioned by Royal Opera House and opened in London in November 2014.
 Glare is a psycho-drama chamber-play with elements of science fiction, which focuses on the relationships between four protagonists one of who may or may not be an artificial human.
-It gained attention among bloggers, twitterers and the press with some calling it unnecessary violent or even misogynist, while others praised it as the perfect opera for the digital age.
+It gained attention among bloggers, twitterers and the press with some calling it too violent, while others praised it as the perfect opera for the digital age.
 Richard Morrison in his review in The Times gave it 5 out of 5 stars saying that he couldn't remember a more gripping 75 minutes of avant-garde music-theatre than Glare.
-The opera has since been staged in Koblenz and Riksteatern.
+The opera has since been staged in Koblenz, the National Swedish Touring Theatre and at Opera North.

-Eichberg's follow-up opera about the European refugee crisis premiered at Staatstheater Wiesbaden in September 2017.
+Eichberg's following opera about the European refugee crisis premiered at Staatstheater Wiesbaden in September 2017.
+In 2019 Theater Koblenz premiered his opera "Wolf unter Wölfen" with libretto by John von Düffel.
+In 2023, his opera Oryx and Crake, with libretto by Hannah Dübgen after the novel by Margaret Atwood, premiered in Wiesbaden.
+Oryx and Crake was nominated in the category "World Premiere" at the 2023 International Opera Awards.